We share Dr. Chen’s story with you because it may help you determine if biblical counseling is right for you.

 She faced severe illness with accompanying panic attacks, losing weight, depression, anxiety, and a deep awareness of limited faith.

-Everything she’d been taught and everything she knew wasn’t working, including the therapy techniques.
+Everything she’d been taught and everything she knew wasn’t working, including the therapies and techniques.

 This brought Jenn face-to-face with biblical counseling, but because she’d been educated to believe that biblical counseling was simplistic and hurtful, a red flag went off in her mind even before she started in the counseling.

-As she began biblical counseling it felt like Cognitive Behavioral Therapy, but as she progressed, she realized how robust and helpful it was.
+As she began biblical counseling it felt at first like Cognitive Behavioral Therapy, but as she progressed, she realized how robust and helpful it was.